Omar-Elgendi/Omar-Elgendi/README.md

 </p>

-I'm a fresh software developer who is passionate about creating websites and playing around with fonts and colors, I enjoy working with some technologies such as HTML, CSS, SASS, Bootstrap, Javascript and I am on my way to learn ReactJS/
+I'm a fresh software developer who is passionate about creating websites and playing around with fonts and colors, I enjoy working with some technologies such as HTML, CSS, SASS, Bootstrap, Javascript and I am on my way to learn ReactJS.

 - I am currently unemployed and I am looking for an opportunity to train and develop my skills, I live in NRW, Germany.